pauldmccarthy/fsleyes/userdoc/display_space.rst

 For NIFTI images, FSLeyes accomplishes this by using the transformation matrices (the ``sform`` and/or ``qform`` fields) defined in the NIFTI file header.
 These transformation matrices are used to convert voxel, or data, coordinates into display, or "world", coordinates.
-For VTK models, FSLeyes uses the the transformation matrix of that model's reference image to position the VTK model in the display coordinate system.
+For other overlay types (e.g. GIFTI and VTK meshes), FSLeyes uses the the transformation matrix of that model's reference image to position the mesh in the display coordinate system.

 FSLeyes allows you to choose between displaying your overlays in terms of one